doersino/scripts/README.md

 * `backup_uberspace.sh`: Creates a backup of your Uberspace home folder, as well as your websites and MySQL databases. [(Imported from Gist: click here for previous revisions.)](https://gist.github.com/doersino/faaaf53484f77d97e9b9/revisions)
 * `colors_and_formatting.sh`: OS X/Terminal.app-compatible version of the color demo script available at [http://misc.flogisoft.com/bash/tip_colors_and_formatting#colors_and_formatting_16_colors](http://misc.flogisoft.com/bash/tip_colors_and_formatting#colors_and_formatting_16_colors).
 * `imagesnap_avoidmemoryleak.sh`: Avoids the memory leak occuring when capturing many webcam pictures using imagesnap version 0.2.5 by regularly restarting the command. [(Imported from Gist: click here for previous revisions.)](https://gist.github.com/doersino/fdca8e065eb30e030ef2/revisions)
+* `it.sh`: Save keystrokes when controlling iTunes remotely.
 * `move_small_images.sh`: Using `sips`, move images in the current directory that would be too small to be a 1440x900 desktop wallpaper to a subdirectory "small".
 * `move_vertical_images.sh`: Using `sips`, move vertical images in the current directory to a subdirectory "vertical".
 * `settitle.sh`: Sets the window/tab title on an OS X terminal. [(Imported from Gist: click here for previous revisions.)](https://gist.github.com/doersino/4644810/revisions)